 You and I are optimists.

-And I don't think people can stay in this country indefinitely unless they're terrorists, and not say to themselves, this is a great country.
+And I don't think people can stay in this country indefinitely, unless they're terrorists, and not say to themselves, this is a great country.

-I mean, I simply think that the you know they're gonna be some people right now the the statistics indicate that twenty, thirty percent of the people who come here end up going back.
+Right now, the statistics indicate that 20, 30% of the people who come here end up going back.

 But you're right.